Skip to main content

 • The Management Board agrees the ICO’s key strategies.
 Progress in achieving the goals within each of these strategies is provided to the Board, alongside a Corporate Scorecard outlining performance.
 The Management Board also conducts a review of its effectiveness on a regular basis.

-• ICO has an approach of delegated decision making, which ensures that decisions are taken by ICO staff at the most appropriate level, in line with the mechanisms for consistency of approach by the various working practices throughout the ICO’s varied areas of work.
+• The ICO has an approach of delegated decision making, which ensures that decisions are taken by ICO staff at the most appropriate level, in line with the mechanisms for consistency of approach across the ICO’s varied areas of work.

-• As set out earlier, the approach of collective decision-making principles used by Management Board is replicated throughout the ICO’s governance structure.
+As set out earlier, the approach of collective decision-making principles used by Management Board is replicated throughout the ICO’s governance structure.
 Delegation of decision making also extends to the corporate governance structure, where decisions are taken by Management Board, Audit and Risk Committee, People Committee, Regulatory Committee, Executive Team, Senior Leadership Team (SLT) or SLT’s Boards, as appropriate.
-The Commissioner chairs the Management Board and the Regulatory Committee; the other groups are chaired by either Non-Executive Directors or ICO staff.
+The Information Commissioner normally chairs the Management Board and Regulatory Committee; the other groups are chaired by either Non-Executive Directors or ICO staff.
+During any vacancy in the office of Commissioner, chairing and decision-making arrangements operate in line with the Scheme of Delegations and agreed governance arrangements.

 Alignment with best practice